 April is a special month.
-It’s when we get to actually see winter coming to an end.
+It’s when we actually get to see winter coming to an end (and you already learned how to cut down your energy bill).
 Buds start to sprout on trees, animals reappear, and there's a little spring in everyone's step.
 Life is coming back to the planet.
-It’s apt that Earth Day happens to fall during this time.
+Earth Day happens also happens to fall during this time.

 Earth Day was first celebrated in 1970 in more than 193 countries.
-It’s been celebrated annually as a demonstration for environmental reform and care.
-It paved the way for 1992 UN Earth Summit, The Clear Air Act, The Water Quality Improvement Act, The Endangered Species Act and international awareness for recycling.
-While there are certain members of certain governments that are looking to repeal these acts, you can make a difference this Earth Day to help reduce your impact.
+And since then, it’s been celebrated annually as a demonstration for environmental reform and care.
+It paved the way for the 1992 UN Earth Summit, The Clear Air Act, The Water Quality Improvement Act, The Endangered Species Act and international awareness for recycling.
+While certain members of certain governments are looking to repeal these acts, you still can make a difference this Earth Day to help reduce your impact.

 Money isn’t the only thing you’ll be saving here.
-How much of your day is taken up sitting in front of some sort of screen?
-Switch this off and go enjoy the beautiful day you have around you.
-Enjoy a walk, go for a hike, get some fresh air, and connect with the real people in your life that matter the most.
+How much of your day is taken up sitting in front of a screen?
+Switch this off, and go enjoy this beautiful day.
+Enjoy a walk, go for a hike, get some fresh air, and connect with the people that matter the most in your life.

-As people, we create a large carbon footprint just by living our daily lives.
-Electricity, water usage, and purchasing disposable goods are just some of the ways which we impact the environment.
+As people, we create a large carbon footprint by living our daily lives.
+Electricity, water usage, and purchasing disposable goods are just ways we impact the environment.
 To offset this, we can also donate to carbon offset companies that take steps to negate for the damage done to the earth.
 It’s a stepping stone that becomes more effective when combined with lifestyle changes which reduce environmental impact.
-Just make sure you do the research on the company you choose to invest in.
+Just make sure you research the company you choose to invest in.

 A home energy audit is the first step to addressing how much energy is being consumed by your home.
-Your hydro or energy company usually provides this service to show your home's inefficiencies.
-The long-term benefits of acting on these results can help you save money, reduce the impact your home is having on the environment, and even help resale value.
+Hydro or energy company usually provides this service to show your home's inefficiencies.
+The long-term benefits of acting on these results can help you save money, reduce your home's impact on the environment, and even help resale value.

-It takes a certain amount of courage to speak up and suggest change, especially when it alters peoples comfort.
-Take a critical look at how your workplace can minimize their carbon footprint, whether it be the elimination of paper towels, implementing a compost bin, or investing in electronic alternatives to for paper free work.
+It takes a certain amount of courage to speak up and suggest change, especially when it alters people's comfort.
+Take a critical look at how your workplace can minimize its carbon footprint, whether it be the elimination of paper towels, implementing a compost bin, or investing in electronic alternatives for paper-free work.
 Find people who are aligned with your views, create a proposal, and make the change happen.

-There’s a term in the cleaning industry called “Greenwashing”.
-This is defined as the practice of companies fudging the environmental cleanliness of their products due to the lack of federal oversight in the industry.
-Find companies that are certified by reputable certifications such USDA Organic or ECOCERT (AspenClean happens to own the only ECOCERT certified cleaning product in all of North America, so check them out).
+There’s a term in the cleaning industry called “Greenwashing.”
+Due to the absence of federal oversight in the industry, companies falsify their products' environmental cleanliness.
+Find companies certified by reputable certifications such as EWG, USDA Organic or ECOCERT (At AspenClean, we were the first cleaning products company to get the EWG verification in North America, so check out our products).

-You can also make your own DIY cleaning sprays with nothing more than water, white vinegar, lemon juice and some organic essential oil, such as lavender.
+You can also make your DIY cleaning sprays with water, white vinegar, lemon juice and some organic essential oil, such as lavender.

-There are so many options that are available if you choose to take them.
-Public transit, bicycles, and just a simple walk.
-It may take a little more time, but as a famous dashing teenager once said “Life moves pretty fast, if you don’t stop and look around once in a while, you could miss it.”.
+So many options are available: public transit, bicycles, or simply walking.
+It may take a little more time, but as a famous dashing teenager once said, “Life moves pretty fast.
+If you don’t stop and look around once in a while, you could miss it.”

 We all need leaders in the community.
 Put together an event to do something with those who live in your community, whether it be a clean-up, a charity fair, or even a zero-waste potluck.
 Find a way to help engage those around you to be a champion for the world.

 Do you know how much water you use per day?
-A 10-minute shower consumes up to 189 liters of water.
-One shower.
-Put that in context with the fact that a typical family in Africa survives on a tenth of that for an entire day, including drinking water.
+A 10-minute shower consumes up to 189 litres of water.
+Put that in context with the fact that a typical family survives on a tenth of that for an entire day, including drinking water.

 So on Earth Day, you can stay a little dirty -- or, more accurately, slightly less clean.
-In addition to all the water, you’re saving you may find it makes you look and feel healthier.
-Showering daily can wash away the natural oils that our skin and hair need and can deprive your immune system of germs it needs to fully develop.
+In addition to all the water you’re saving, you may find it makes you look and feel healthier.
+Showering daily can wash away the natural oils that our skin and hair need and can deprive your immune system of the germs it needs to develop fully.
 (But please wash your hands – let’s not go crazy here.)

 This earth day, take the time to make a difference.
 We’re all part of the same home.
 Let's make sure we treat it like one!